Frequency-modulated enhancement of microwave resonator sensing

-To directly compare the accuracy of the PLL and PDH estimates of the resonator center frequency $f_0$, both systems were operated simultaneously as shown in Fig.~4.
-A PLL was established based on the phase of the tone at the oscillator frequency $f$, locked to the SAW resonator at $f_0~=~1054$~MHz.
+To directly compare the accuracy of the PLL and PDH estimates of the resonator center frequency $f_0$, we tracked the resonance frequency of the resonator using both the techniques as shown in Fig.~4.
+A PLL was established based on the phase of the tone at the oscillator frequency $f$, locked to the SAW resonance at $f_0~=~1054$~MHz.
 Therefore, the PLL estimate of the center frequency is $f_{0,PLL} = f$.
 Simultaneously, $y_{PDH}$ was measured using the same oscillator at $f$ along with two additional tones generated by the GHFLI's AM/FM Modulation (MOD) option at $f\pm f_m$.
 The three tones were demodulated at $f$ and $f\pm f_m$, and the resulting signals were used to construct $y_{PDH}$.
-The PDH estimate of the center frequency ($f_{0,PDH}$) was determined from the $y_{PDH}$ using,
+The PDH estimate of the center frequency ($f_{0,PDH}$) was determined from $y_{PDH}$ using,

-where $\frac{df}{dy_{PDH}} = 7.3 $~kHz/$V^2$ represents the slope of $f$ \textit{vs}. $y_{PDH}$.
-This slope was obtained by sweeping the PLL lock point by $\pm0.2^\circ$ and measuring the corresponding frequency shift.
-As long as the PLL maintains $f$ near the resonance midpoint, where $y_{PDH}$ varies linearly with frequency, the PDH estimate remains independent of any residual offset between $f$ and $f_0$.
+where $\frac{df}{dy_{PDH}} = 7.3 $~kHz/m$V^2$ is the slope of $f$ \textit{vs}. $y_{PDH}$.
+This slope was obtained using the PLL to switch the frequency back and forth by ~100 kHz.
+We recorded the $y_{PDH}$ values and computed $\frac{df}{dy_{PDH}} = \frac{\Delta{}f} { \Delta{} y_{PDH} }.$ Here we note that the slope of $y_{PDH}$ could also be measured by sweeping the carrier frequency while keeping the modulation frequency fixed.
+Instead, We used the PLL as a simple and convenient way to change the carrier frequency, which allows real-time tracking of the $f_0$ while allowing us to simultaneously evaluate the $y_{PDH}$ under operating conditions.

 To test the susceptibility of PLL and PDH to phase errors, we externally disturbed the system to perturb the phase of the measured signal and observed the response.
 A metal rod weighing $77.5$~g was dropped from a height of $0.2$~m approximately every $5$~s onto the coaxial cable connected to the resonator enclosure to induce microphonic noise~\cite{Fowler1976}.
 The SAW resonator itself is small and rigid, with no mechanical resonances near the induced vibration frequencies ($\leq 1$~kHz).
 In contrast, the coaxial cables are flexible and possess low-frequency vibrational modes.
 Such perturbations cause slight motion of the cables, connectors, and internal wiring within the SAW resonator enclosure, thereby modulating their parasitic capacitance.
 This, in turn, alters the phase of $S_{21}$ and consequently $f_{0,PLL}$.
 Importantly, this disturbance is expected to perturb only the phase through parasitic effects, without directly influencing the true resonant frequency $f_0$.